jjwithanr/obsidian_bible_study/docs/New Testament/Luke/Luke12.md

 #### v.15
 >Then he said to them, "Watch out!
 Be on your guard against all kinds of greed; a man's life does not consist in the abundance of his possessions."

+This is not a verdict on the specific case (though the word for “greed” may imply that the man was trying to get the better of his brother), but rather a general comment on human values.
+Spiritual wealth takes precedence over all earthly possessions.
+#teachthetext #rtfrance

 #### v.16
 >And he told them this parable: "The ground of a certain rich man produced a good crop.